aziesemer/astran/README.md

 # ASTRAN

 ASTRAN is an acronym for __Automatic Synthesis of Transistor Networks__.
-It is a free, open source, physical synthesis framework for Mac and Linux.
+It is a free, open source, physical synthesis framework for Mac and Linux, developed in the microelectronics group (GME) of the Universidade Federal do Rio Grande do Sul (UFRGS), with financial support from CAPES.

 It supports automatic layout generation of CMOS cells from a transistor level netlist description in SPICE format.
 Area overhead compared to high quality hand-made standard-cells layouts is 3.7% on average.
 Its functionality is being extended to produce complete circuit layouts.
 Features include transistor sizing, floorplanning, cell placement, and routing.
 The framework is very modular and new contributions to this project are welcome.